 Simply put, this is not the time to weaken the nation's most effective multi-agency framework for addressing the threats posed by cartel-driven drug trafficking.
-Law enforcement professionals across the country- and especially in Fulton County, Georgia -urge Congress to preserve ONDCP's authority over HIDTA and fully fund the HIDTA program.
+Law enforcement professionals across the country-and especially along the southwest border-urge Congress to preserve ONDCP's authority over HIDTA and fully fund the HIDTA program.

+Starr and Duval Counties remain as two of lowest median household income counties in Texas which would suffer greatly with the loss of federal funding support to protect our citizens.
 I respectfully request your leadership in advocating for a reversal of this budget proposal.
 Your support will help ensure that federal, state, local, and tribal law enforcement agencies retain the tools, partnerships, and autonomy required to safeguard our communities.

-Respectfully,
+Sincerely,